 Read our full Dying Light review

-While we think all of the zombie modes in CoD have their merits, Call of Duty: Black Ops 3 stands out the most among the best Call of Duty games.
-Along with its own excellent maps and new wrinkles to the tense Zombies formula, the Zombies Chronicles edition included remastered versions of maps from World at War, Black Ops, and Black Ops 2.
-Did we mention that Jeff Goldblum stars in the Black Ops 3‘s zombies story?
+While we think all of the zombie modes in CoD have their merits, Call of Duty: Black Ops — Cold War stands out the most among the best Call of Duty games.
+Along with its excellent maps and new wrinkles to the tense Zombies formula, this version has a new progression system that makes replaying each map feel like you’re always building toward something.

 Unlike the first two games, Dead Rising 3 was set in a true open world.
 With this came bigger environments and more opportunities for massive standoffs with the undead.
 Areas are often flooded with zombies, with dozens upon dozens on screen at once.